Blog

 Not just that, high-quality images are essential for showcasing your products effectively and persuading customers to make a purchase.
 Optimised images ensure that product photos are clear, crisp, and visually appealing across all devices, helping to boost conversion rates.

 As unoptimised images consume more bandwidth and storage space on your server, you can reduce these costs by optimising images and improving the overall efficiency of your ecommerce operations.
+It’s a critical aspect of ecommerce web design that shouldn’t be overlooked.

 1. Pick the right file format